ga4gh/data-repository-service-schemas/openapi/tags/UploadOperations.md

 - **https**: Presigned POST URLs for HTTP uploads
 - **s3**: Direct S3 upload with temporary AWS credentials
 - **gs**: Google Cloud Storage with OAuth2 tokens
-- **ftp/sftp**: Traditional file transfer protocols
+- **ftp/sftp**: Traditional file transfer protocols using negotiated credentials

-Servers may return a subset of advertised methods based on file characteristics.
+Servers may return a subset of advertised methods based on file characteristics, for example they may choose to store large objects such as WGS BAM files in different backends to small csv files.

 ## Related File Storage (Optional)